 All learning spaces have been measured to determine maximum allowable density.

-- Some classes will be a combination of in-person and remote.
+- Some classes are a combination of in-person and remote.
 For example, a class with 18 students which meets three days a week may have 6 students in-person Monday, a different 6 students in-person Wednesday, and a different 6 students in-person Friday.
 Students not in physical attendance will interact with the class and their professors virtually and in real-time.
 If a student becomes ill, he or she will be able to keep up with classes and coursework from a distance.